theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/server/server-settings.md

 Defines the maximum age of the web server [log files](../logging/server-logging) in days.
 After this period the log files are deleted.

 **Enable setup distribution for clients** <br>
-Defines whether the setup of the Xtract Universal version running on the server needs to be downloaded.
-When an older Xtract Universal Designer version is connected to a newer Xtract Universal Server version, you are be prompted to download and update the Designer with the Xtract Universal version.
+Defines whether the setup of the product version running on the server needs to be downloaded.
+When an older Designer version is connected to a newer Server version, you are be prompted to download and update the Designer with the product version.

 #### Result cache

 {:.box-note}
-**Note:** *Cash results* option is only available in [pull destinations](../destinations#pull-and-push-destinations) (e.g., PBI, Qlik etc.).
+**Note:** Xtract Universal only! *Cash results* option is only available in [pull destinations](../destinations#pull-and-push-destinations) (e.g., PBI, Qlik etc.).

 **Target directory** <br>
 Sets the directory for the buffer files.
-The default ist the result-cache folder in the Xtract Universal installation directory: <br>
+The default ist the result-cache folder in the product's program files directory: <br>
-`C:\Program Files\XtractUniversal\result-cache`.
+`C:\Program Files\[XtractProduct]\result-cache`.

 **Max. cached runs** <br>
 Defines the maximum count of results of different extractions in the buffer.